schollz/norns.online/README.md

 **control your norns** and listen to it from the internet. just open a browser to `norns.online/<yourname>` and you'll see your norns!

-**share audio** with other norns around the world. play with other people as if you are 1/4 mile apart (where sound takes ~4 seconds to reach the other person).
+**share audio** with other norns around the world. currently the time-lag between browsers/norns is ~4 seconds (so its asif you are playing 1/4 mile apart).

 what was <a href="https://llllllll.co/t/norns-online-crowdsource-your-norns/38492">just an idea</a> is now a reality